 Again, we are yet to get the Pi6 into our review team’s collective ears, but we would expect the aforementioned differences between them and the higher-priced Pi8 to have an impact on audio performance.

-Our five-star review of the Pi8 noted that their "wonderfully sophisticated, balanced and transparent sound delivers a level of insight that’s rare in wireless earbuds," and that overall it is "a really sophisticated, polished performance that’s overflowing with detail".
+Our five-star review of the Pi8 noted that their "wonderfully sophisticated, balanced and transparent sound delivers a level of insight that’s rare in wireless earbuds", and that overall it is "a really sophisticated, polished performance that’s overflowing with detail".
 It isn't often our reviews team hears earbuds more insightful than the Sony WF-1000XM5, which are current What Hi-Fi?
 Award winners in the field, but they concluded that the Pi8 are "clearly the best wireless earbuds we’ve heard from the brand and real contenders for class-leading status".

 Indeed, that sets quite a high bar for the Pi6.
 Given they cost less and have slightly different internals, such as a different driver cone material, we wouldn't expect them to reach the Pi8's level exactly.
 But the shared elements of their DNA certainly mean we have high hopes for their sound quality.
 In our initial demo session, Bowers & Wilkins told us that the Pi6 perform better than the previous flagship Pi7 S2, which again bodes well.
-Of course, we cannot vouch for them without having gone twelve rounds with them.
+Of course, we cannot vouch for them without having gone 12 rounds with them.
 Stay tuned for our full review.

 Bowers & Wilkins Pi8 vs Pi6: early verdict